 Astro Ulagam recently spoke to the lass from Shah Alam, who has won numerous medals through her participation in various netball tournaments.

 According to Karishma, she picked up netball when she was still in primary school.

-"I initially took up badminton and athletics, but looking at my height, my teachers advised me to take a shot at netball," said the 175cm-tall second year student of Bachelor of Science (Human Resources Development) at Universiti Putra Malaysia in Serdang, Selangor.
+"I initially took up badminton and athletics, but looking at my height, my teachers advised me to take a shot at netball," said the 175cm-tall third year student of Bachelor of Science (Human Resources Development) at Universiti Putra Malaysia in Serdang, Selangor.

 What started out as a "fun" participation turned to be the sport of choice for Karishma, as she ended up representing her school in just three years.

 She enrolled into the Bukit Jalil Sports School at the age of 13, and in the next few years that followed, she participated in numerous netball tournaments and won medals.
 She started representing the country at the age of 16 - first with the national youth team, before moving on to the senior team.